uvotguy/AddZoomMetadata/docs/index.md

 ## API Mode

 After initially processing your media catalog, you will probably want to set up a scheduled task to add metadata to new entries daily.
 To do that, use *--generate-xml false*.
-The proper API calls will be made to add the information "on the fly".
+The proper API calls will be made to add metadata "on the fly".

 ## Single Entry Mode

 To process a single media entry use the **--entry-id {id}** option.
 The program will add metadata to the given Entry ID.
+It will **not** store the timestamp of the media entry.

 ## Multiple Entries Mode

 In Multiple Entries Mode the program processes all *Zoom* recordings created since the last time the program was run.
-The program stores the timestamp of the last Entry ID it processes (it processes entries in order of their creation).
+The program processes entries in order of their creation; it stores the timestamp of the last media entry.
 See the *startTimestamp* field in your user config file.

 Single Entry Mode and Multiple Entries Mode are mutually exclusive.

 It is possible to start processing at an arbitrary date using the *--start-date* option like this:

-`Add ZoomMetadata --generate-xml false --start-date 2020-01-01`
+`AddZoomMetadata.exe --generate-xml false --start-date 2020-01-01`

 Any valid date format should be parsed properly.

 ## Logging

 The *NLog* package is used for logging.
-The default behavior writes per-date log file in *c:\Logs\Nlog\AddZoomMetadata\{yyyy-mm-dd}.log.
+The default behavior writes per-date log file in *c:\Logs\Nlog\AddZoomMetadata\{yyyy-mm-dd}.log*.
 Modify *Nlog.config* to suit your purposes.